acoli-repo/LLODifier/xigt/Readme.md

 Detecting Object properties
 ---
 Beyond the core RelaxNG scheme, additional attributes are possible and are being used.
 It is not a priori clear, however, whether they represent object properties (references) or datatype properties (values).
 This is heuristically guessed *from the data*: If all ([, ]-separated) values of an XML attribute (regardless of parent) are defined by some @id attribute, the attribute must be an object property, otherwise, it's a datatype property.

+RDFS datatype inference
+---

+For bootstrapping relations between classes and properties from the converted data, it is useful to assign blank nodes a class.
+In particular, objects of (subproperties of) xigt:metadata and subjects of xigt:meta.
+To avoid confusion with metadata, we define that

+	xigt:metadata rdfs:domain xigt:Metadata.

 Postprocessing using SPARQL Update
 ---